 Collapsible laundry basket – Aside from the obvious of it being a laundry basket, I also use this for washing hand wash items.
 It holds water very well, and I really liked the square one vs. the oval one.
 The oval one is hard to store in a square closet.
 Yes, I use every inch of storage.

 Magazine holder for foil, plastic wrap, baggies, etc. I have 4-5 of these that I use for the storage of these types of items.
+There are other typical foil/baggie holders you can get to fit your space as well!
+I always find going vertical is the way to go in most RVs.
+But you may have a short long area that would be better for the 3rd one below.

 Shelf liner – I struggled with this stuff until Justin came up with a genius idea!
-So these shelf liners are great, but they do not stay put like you would think.
+So these shelf liners are great, but they do not stay put as you would think.
 We would drive, and I’d come in and open a cabinet and everything that was on the shelf was not in place.
 Usually slid forward, and we’d have the liner all bunched up in the front.
 So I got frustrated because the reason I bought this stuff was the keep everything in place.
 Justin mentioned putting velcro dots on each corner.
 It worked!!!
 We use velcro dots often.
 They also hold our remote to the bedroom wall!

 Ice Genie – Have you seen these great things?
 PERFECT for the RVer!